 As you can see, link building is important.
 You want to generate as many relevant backlinks to your content as possible.
-The most important factor for a backlink is the source of the backlink and the context in which the source references your content.
+The most important factor for a backlink is the source of the link to your website and the context in which the source references your content.

 Adam Enfroy talks about how it took 15 Guest Posts to get about 250 new backlinks.
 He says this translated into a 12-point DR increase.
 He went on to say that after about 80 Guest Posts, he raised his DR from 0 to over 70!
 Rough math on this shows he gained an average of 17 backlinks per guest post.
 With that in mind, link building about 1300 should earn you gains similar to his.

 That sounds like a lot, but Adam said he was able to knock it out with consistent Guest Posting in about 12 months.
 That does not seem like too much work considering the income it generates for him! $200k / month is no small amount!